 The vegan cheese sauce can be made in advance and kept in the fridge for a couple of days.
 Give it a good whisk to make sure it’s smooth.
 It will thicken up in the fridge but this is okay.

-Then it would just be a case of assembling when you’re ready and baking.
+Then you just need to assemble the lasagna and bake it when you’re ready.
 I don’t think it would be great to assemble it a couple of days before, just because it could cause your lasagna sheets to get mushy.

 These are the only adjustments needed to make this a gluten-free lasagna.